Fourier transforms and a filtration on the Lagrangian cobordism group of tori: Filtering the Lagrangian cobordism group

 defines (after smoothing) the same class as $f$ in $H^1(\Aff)$ (\Cref{cor:linearfunctionastropical}).
 This result allows some freedom in the choice of the tropical polynomials, namely it holds for any $k \in \N$ and $\delta_\pm$ satisfying \Cref{eq:periodicitydelta}.
 We show in \Cref{lem:transversality} that such freedom is enough to achieve transversality of tropical hypersurfaces, where transversality of tropical hypersurfaces is understood as follows: \begin{defn} Two tropical hypersurfaces are said to intersect \emph{transversely} if each pair of cells intersects transversely. \end{defn}

 Now let $k \in \N$ and consider the family of tropical polynomials $f_{k,\delta}$ of \Cref{eq:fkdeltadefn}.
-Note that the moduli-space of possible $\delta$'s is $ \R^N$, where $N = \# \coker(k\cdot c)$, being $c$ the polarisation (see \Cref{eq:periodicitydelta}).
+Note that the moduli-space of possible $\delta$'s is $ \R^N$, where $N = \# \coker(k\cdot c)$, being $c$ the polarization (see \Cref{eq:periodicitydelta}).
 We equip $\R^{N}$ with the standard tropical affine structure.

 \begin{prop} Let $\delta \in \R^N$ be such that $V(f_{k,\delta})$ is regular.
 Let $U \subset \R^N$ be a sufficiently small neighborhood of $\delta$.
 Then for any tropical subvariety $V \subset B$, the set